naninovel/docs/docs/api/index.md

 speed | Decimal | Text reveal speed multiplier; should be positive or zero.
-Setting to one will yield the default speed. reset | Boolean | Whether to reset text of the printer before executing the printing task. waitInput | Boolean | Whether to wait for user input after finishing the printing task.
+Setting to one will yield the default speed. reset | Boolean | Whether to reset text of the printer before executing the printing task. waitInput | Boolean | Whether to wait for user input after finishing the printing task. br | Integer | Number of line breaks to prepend before the printed text.

 </div>